georgemunganga/ntumai-backend/api_requirments.md

 –	Description: Register a new user with phone number or email : either one of them is  required.
 Ui reference pill switch signup with email or phone number
 –	Request:
  	{
-  "phoneNumber": "string", -required;
+  "phoneNumber": "string",
+  "countryCode": "string",
+ 	or
   "email": "string", -required
-  "countryCode": "string", -required

   "deviceId": "string", (if you are recording analytics) "deviceType": "string" (if you are recording analytics)